The annual percentage yield (APY) is the interest rate earned on an investment in one year, including compounding interest.

 Variable APY vs. Fixed APY

-Most savings, money market, and checking accounts have variable APYs, though some promotional bank accounts or bank account bonuses may have a higher fixed APY up to a specific level of deposits.
+Most savings, money market, and checking accounts have variable APYs, although some promotional bank accounts or bank account bonuses may have a higher fixed APY up to a specific level of deposits.
 For example, a bank may reward 5% APY on the first $500 deposited, then pay 1% APY on all other deposits.

 APY and Risk